eclipse-vertx/vert.x/core_manual_java.md

     eb.send("test.address", null);

-It's a good convention to have your verticles communicating using JSON.
+It's a good convention to have your verticles communicating using JSON -this is because JSON is easy to generate and parse for all the languages that Vert.x supports.

 ## Distributed event bus

-To make each vert.x instance on your network participate on the same event bus, start each vert.x instance with the `-cluster` command line switch.
+To make each Vert.x instance on your network participate on the same event bus, start each Vert.x instance with the `-cluster` command line switch.

-See the chapter in the main manual on *running vert.x* for more information on this.
+See the chapter in the main manual on [*running Vert.x*]() for more information on this.

-Once you've done that, any vert.x instances started in cluster mode will merge to form a distributed event bus.
+Once you've done that, any Vert.x instances started in cluster mode will merge to form a distributed event bus.

 # Shared Data

 Sometimes it makes sense to allow different verticles instances to share data in a safe way.
 Vert.x allows simple `java.util.concurrent.ConcurrentMap` and `java.util.Set` data structures to be shared between verticles.

-There is a caveat: To prevent issues due to mutable data, vert.x only allows simple immutable types such as number, boolean and string or Buffer to be used in shared data.
+There is a caveat: To prevent issues due to mutable data, Vert.x only allows simple immutable types such as number, boolean and string or Buffer to be used in shared data.
 With a Buffer, it is automatically copied when retrieved from the shared data, so different verticle instances never see the same object instance.

-Currently data can only be shared between verticles in the *same vert.x instance*.
-In later versions of vert.x we aim to extend this to allow data to be shared by all vert.x instances in the cluster.
+Currently data can only be shared between verticles in the *same Vert.x instance*.
+In later versions of Vert.x we aim to extend this to allow data to be shared by all Vert.x instances in the cluster.

 ## Shared Maps